The last few years have seen a significant increase in the average net worth for people living in Canada.

 Average Net Worth by Age in Canada: Conclusion

-In general, we can see that the median net worth by age in Canada increases with age.
-The only exception is in the age group under 35, where there are the lowest numbers, but there is a significant increase straight after.
+Generally, we can see that the median net worth by age in Canada increases with age.
+The only exception is in the age group under 35, with the lowest numbers, but there is a significant increase straight after.

-This can be explained by the student debt that many young Canadian hold and the fact that younger people are just starting out in the workforce.
+This can be explained by the student debt many young Canadians hold and the fact that younger people are just starting out in the workforce.

 And the best way to build your net worth is to begin investing early.